Veps language

 In Russia, more than 350 children learn the Veps language in a total of five national schools.

-Veps retains many archaic features, for instance it has no consonant gradation and as a result is very rule-based.

 Classification and history

 Veps is the easternmost surviving member of the Finnic languages.
 Having developed in relative isolation, the language lacks several features found in its relatives, such as consonant gradation and the length contrast in consonants.
 Original vowel length has mostly been lost as well (with the exception of Northern Veps, which retains ii and uu).
 At the same time, it retains a number of archaic features.

 The closest relative of Veps is Ludic, connecting Veps to the wider Finnic dialect continuum.

 Veps also shows some characteristic innovations such as the vocalization of original syllable-final *l, and the expansion of the local case system.

+Birch bark letter no. 292 is the first known document in any Finnic language; it is considered to be closest to modern Karelian or Veps.
+The document was discovered near Novgorod in Russia and is dated to the early 13th century.

 Distribution

 According to Ethnologue there were 3,160 speakers of Veps in 2010, located in the Republic of Karelia and in the Leningrad and Vologda Oblasts.